Emogy-reunion/Emogynoni-cheat_codes/C-programming_language/C-Pointers_Arrays_and_Strings/README.md

     File                                                               |        Description
 ----------------------------------------------------------------------------------------------------------------------------------------------------
-0-main.c                                                               | Determine the size of char, int, float and double
+0-main.c                                                               | Determine the size of char, int, float and double 1-main.c                                                               | Prints the address of variables